A Clone of My Own: Plot

 Professor Farnsworth receives word from Mars University that they are revoking his professorship.
 When he arrives before the university's professors, he discovers his crew is actually throwing him a surprise party celebrating his 150th birthday.
-After he sees a short film summarizing his life, Farnsworth becomes concerned with his own mortality, and decides he needs to name a successor.
+After seeing a short film summarizing his life, Farnsworth becomes concerned with his own mortality, and decides to name a successor.
 The Planet Express staff each expects one of them will be named, but Farnsworth reveals that his successor will be a 12-year-old clone of himself, Cubert Farnsworth.

 Cubert decides that being an inventor is not an appealing career choice.
-He makes cutting remarks about Farnsworth and his inventions, which include a time travel machine and a translator which turns words into an incomprehensible, dead language (French).
+He makes cutting remarks about Farnsworth and his inventions, which include a time travel machine and a translator which turns words into an incomprehensible, dead language (French), and the engines of the planet express ship, which Farnsworth claims to have learned to invent from a dream.
 A depressed Farnsworth makes a recording telling his crew that he has been lying about his age; he is actually 160, the age when robots from the Sunset Squad take people away, never to be seen again.
 Under cover of a thunderstorm, a Grim Reaper-like hooded robot arrives and takes Farnsworth away in a hearse-type hover car.

 The crew set off to rescue Farnsworth, and find the Near-Death Star, the Sunset Squad's base of operations.
 The crew sneak in with Fry dressed up as Farnsworth, with Cubert on his back posing as a hump to make him look "old", carrying a jar full of Cubert's blood as a DNA sample.
 They locate the professor, who is unconscious and hooked to a life-support system.
 The robots discover the crew, who then race back to the Planet Express Ship, Farnsworth in tow.

 As they reach the landing pad Cubert is knocked unconscious, but they make it onto the ship in one piece.
 When the ship takes off, the robots open fire, damaging the engines.
-A reawakened Cubert announces that he knows how to fix the engines, and the crew make their escape.
+A reawakened Cubert announces that he knows how to fix the engines, having learned how to from a dream, and the crew make their escape.
 Safely back on Earth, Cubert tells Farnsworth that he has decided to follow in his footsteps.

 Broadcast and reception

 In its initial airing, the episode placed 84th in the Nielsen ratings for primetime shows for the week of April 3–9, 2000.

+The A.V.
+Club gave this episode a B+, stating "As is, Qbert’s boringness is, while far from fatal, still pretty boring.
+His shift from This is stupid and doesn’t make any sense to Anything is possible! doesn’t make a lot of sense."